chrisboden/knowledgesync/README.md

 ## Features

+- Support for multiple Google Drive folders:
+  - Each folder syncs to its own subdirectory
+  - Independent metadata tracking per folder
+  - Parallel processing of folders
 - Automatic sync of Google Workspace files:
   - Google Docs to Markdown
   - Google Sheets to CSV (one CSV per worksheet)